Our Mission

 Our Story

 The Society Turn PUD was a clear example.
 Most residents knew about the planned hospital at the site.
-Far fewer knew it was only a small part of a much larger development — roughly 300,000 square feet of free-market commercial space and a 125-room hotel.
-The question wasn't what to think about it.
-It was simpler: how can residents meaningfully participate if they don't know what's actually being proposed?
-Livable Telluride is our ongoing answer to that question.
+Far fewer understood that it was only one part of a much larger development proposal, including roughly 300,000 square feet of free-market commercial space and a 125-room hotel.
+The question was not what people should think about it.
+The question was more basic: how can residents meaningfully participate if they do not know what is actually being proposed?

 What "Livable" Means